samrobinsonns/racker/CHAT_SYSTEM.md

 - `DELETE /api/messaging/conversations/{id}/messages/{messageId}`: Delete message

 ### Typing Indicators
 - `POST /api/messaging/conversations/{id}/typing`: Update typing status
+  - Requires `is_typing` boolean in request body
+  - Returns 403 if user is not a participant
+  - Returns 404 if conversation not found
+  - Returns 400 if tenant context is missing